 Children sometimes exhibit early signs of jaw problems as they grow and develop.
 An upper and lower jaw that is growing too much or not enough can be recognized at an early age.
-If children after age 7 are found to have this jaw discrepancy, they are candidate for early orthodontic treatment.
+If children after age 7 are found to have this jaw discrepancy, they are candidates for early orthodontic treatment.

 Because they are growing rapidly, children can benefit enormously from an early phase of orthodontic treatment utilizing appliances that direct the growth relationship of the upper and lower jaws.
-Thus, a good foundation can be established, providing adequate room for eruption of all permanent teeth.
+Thus, a good foundation can be established, providing adequate room for the eruption of all permanent teeth.

 This early correction may prevent later removal of permanent teeth to correct overcrowding and/or surgical procedures to align the upper and lower jaws.
 Leaving such a condition untreated until all permanent teeth erupt could result in jaw discrepancy too severe to achieve an ideal result with braces.

 Phase One Retention

 In this phase, the remaining permanent teeth are allowed to erupt.
 A successful first phase will have created room for teeth to find an eruption path.
 Otherwise, they may become impacted or severely displaced.
 Retainers will be necessary for a period of time during this period to maintain the results of the early treatment.

 At the end of the first phase of treatment, teeth are not in their final positions, as many permanent teeth have not even erupted yet.
 The final alignment will be determined and accomplished in the second phase of treatment.
 Selective removal of certain primary (baby) teeth may be in the best interest of enhancing eruption during this resting phase.
 Therefore, periodic recall appointments for observation are necessary, usually on a six-month basis.

 What is the Advantage of Two-Phase Orthodontic Treatment?

 The major advantages of two-phase treatment are: